-This is a wine route on Lanzarote island following the path of the history along five strategic locations in La Geria Region, in the south of the island.
+This is a wine route on Lanzarote island follows the path of the history along five strategic locations in La Geria Region.
 This route has 7 stops: including 4 cellars and 3 nice towns.
-All together the path is 19km long, but you can get fun out of it starting from the morning and even spend the full day enjoying wine tasting, understanding the history of a natural disaster, the overcoming strike back of the brave local population and the traditional white architecture in the background.
+All together the path is 19km long.
+However, you can get fun out of it starting from the morning and even spend the full day enjoying wine tasting, understanding the history of a natural disaster, the overcoming strike back of the brave local population and the traditional white architecture in the background.

 A disaster as a starting

 The volcanos started the wine game.
-The volcanic eruptions between 1730 and 1736 seemed to want to erase Lanzarote from the map and covered with volcanic ash some of the most fertile land on the island.
-Forced by circumstances, the peasants dug in the ash, sought the fertile soil and cultivated, without knowing the transformation that this would entail in their landscape and their crops.
+The volcanic eruptions between 1730 and 1736 seemed to want to erase Lanzarote from the map.
+The disaster covered with volcanic ash some of the most fertile land on the island.
+Forced by circumstances, the peasants dug in the ash, sought the fertile soil and cultivated.
+Without knowing, they made possible the transformation that this would entail in their landscape and their crops.

-The locals transformed the picón, as they call that volcanic black land made out heavy lunar looking like stones and ashes into an opportunity.
+The locals transformed the “picón” into an opportunity.
+This is how they call that volcanic black land made out heavy lunar looking like stones and ashes.

 They struggled to survive but they made it.
-And their efforts from the 18th century to the present day have rewarded them with an incalculable treasure: La Geria, the wine-growing area par excellence in Lanzarote, a unique countryside, which makes an impact because it is difficult to believe that vineyards can grow in a cesspool, but indeed they do
+And their efforts from the 18th century to the present day have rewarded them with an incalculable treasure.
+La Geria, the wine-growing area par excellence in Lanzarote, relies in its unique countryside.
+That makes the impact since it is difficult to believe vineyards can grow in a cesspool as indeed they do.

 The local peasants of the island had to make an entire system of holes, protecting each vineyard from the wind with small stone walls, by his hands with the help of camels, their main agricultural tool centuries ago.

 The constant work of the farmers generated what the visitor now enjoys in the interior of the island in between San Bartolomé and Yaiza.
-There are other wine growing areas in Lanzarote, but if there is one that is known and emblematic, La Geria region which is also a Protected Natural Landscape and where on August 15, the Harvest festival is celebrated as a big popular party.
+There are other wine growing areas in Lanzarote, but if this is the most emblematic.
+La Geria region is also a Protected Natural Landscape and on August 15, the town celebrates the Harvest festival as a big popular party.